Tierran/Ironclaw2E-FoundryVTT-System/README.md

  - **Initiative Bonus**: A bonus applied to the initiative roll.
  - **Movement Bonus**: A bonus that changes the movement speed of an actor.
  - **Flying Move Bonus**: A bonus that changes the flying speed of an actor.
 (These stack with normal movement bonuses.)
  - **Reroll Bonus**: A bonus that allows some type of reroll.
 Note on Favor Bonus with a reroll, it shows a separate "mini-roll" for the bonus first, then the actual reroll of 1.
 It's possible for the bonus to roll a 1, in which case it will be rerolled instead of the original 1.
+If the stat field of a reroll is marked with a dash (-), it can automatically use the gift's skill as the stat that enables its use.
  - **Range Penalty Reduction**: A bonus that reduces the range penalty applied to attacks by the actor.
  - **Encumbrance Limit Bonus**: A bonus to the carrying capacity of an actor.
  - **Currency Value Change**: A way to allow a gift to change the value of a currency for an actor.